DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

 Claims 1, 4, 9 and 15 is/are rejected under 35 U.S.C.
 103 as being unpatentable over Coombs (U.S. Pub.
-No. 20150053025 A1), in view of Jackson (U.S. Pub.
-20210354666 A1).
+No. 20150053025 A1), in view of Kawai (U.S. Pub.
+20160039414 A1).

 Regarding to claim 1, 9 and 15:

-wherein the control unit includes one or more electronic processors configured to: (Coombs [0058] If the handset 100 is not connected to the inspection module 200, the inspection module processor 252 transmits at least some of second packaged data to the standard computer 400 (FIG. 2) via the data connector 214.
-Alternatively, the standard computer 400 may be adapted (not shown) to communicate with the inspection module processor 252 via the inspection module connector 213.
-The inspection module processor 252 may be adapted to form the second packaged data having a lower data rate than the sensor data (e.g., than the digitized or digital sensor image data).) monitor the temperature sensed by the temperature sensor: determine whether the temperature exceeds a first predetermined threshold; (Coombs [0070] In another example based on FIG. 2, the sensor 210 can be a temperature sensor.
+monitor the temperature sensed by the temperature sensor; (Coombs [0070] In another example based on FIG. 2, the sensor 210 can be a temperature sensor.
 In this example, the handset processor 152 commands the user output interface 130 to provide an audible or tactile alert if the temperature measured by the sensor 210 exceeds a selected threshold.
 This has various advantages.
 For example, it is sometimes desirable to inspect jet engines directly after engine shutdown while an aircraft is parked at an airport-terminal gate.
-Using the temperature sensor permits readily determining whether the engine temperature is still higher than the temperature the inspection module 200 can tolerate.)
+Using the temperature sensor permits readily determining whether the engine temperature is still higher than the temperature the inspection module 200 can tolerate)

 generate a warning in response to determining that the temperature exceeds the first predetermined threshold; (Coombs [0070] In another example based on FIG. 2, the sensor 210 can be a temperature sensor.
-In this example, the handset processor 152 commands the user output interface 130 to provide an audible or tactile alert if the temperature measured by the sensor 210 exceeds a selected threshold.)
+In this example, the handset processor 152 commands the user output interface 130 to provide an audible or tactile alert if the temperature measured by the sensor 210 exceeds a selected threshold)

-power down the imaging device (Coombs [0025] Referring again to FIG. 1, the inspection module 200 includes at least one sensor 210, which is electrically and mechanically connected to the housing of the inspection module 200.
+Coombs [0025] Referring again to FIG. 1, the inspection module 200 includes at least one sensor 210, which is electrically and mechanically connected to the housing of the inspection module 200.
 The sensor 210 (e.g., an image sensor in a visual inspection system or a receiver coil in an eddy current inspection system) is adapted to provide sensor data relating to the target object 20 when placed in proximity to the target object 20 in a sensing range of the sensor 210.
 [0054] the inspection module processor 252 is responsive to the corresponding control signal to adjust the operation of the sensor 210.
-The inspection module processor 252 can turn the sensor on or off or change its operating parameters.)
+The inspection module processor 252 can turn the sensor on or off or change its operating parameters.
+Coombs [0070] In another example based on FIG. 2, the sensor 210 can be a temperature sensor.
+In this example, the handset processor 152 commands the user output interface 130 to provide an audible or tactile alert if the temperature measured by the sensor 210 exceeds a selected threshold.
+Coombs do not explicitly teach the imaging device including a temperature sensor positioned within the imaging device to sense a temperature of one or more of the image sensors within the imaging device; determine whether the temperature exceeds a first predetermined threshold; determine whether the temperature exceeds a second predetermined threshold; and power down the imaging device in response to the temperature exceeding the second predetermined threshold to prevent damage to the imaging device due to overheating.

-It would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to modify Coombs, further incorporating Jackson in video/camera technology.
-One would be motivated to do so, to incorporate determine whether the temperature exceeds a second predetermined threshold; and power down the imaging device in response to the temperature exceeding the second predetermined threshold to prevent damage to the imaging device due to overheating.
-Jackson teaches sensor shutdown based on temperature threshold.
+It would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to modify Coombs, further incorporating Kawai in video/camera technology.
+One would be motivated to do so, to incorporate the imaging device including a temperature sensor positioned within the imaging device to sense a temperature of one or more of the image sensors within the imaging device; determine whether the temperature exceeds a first predetermined threshold; determine whether the temperature exceeds a second predetermined threshold.
+Kawai teaches sensor shutdown based on temperature thresholds.
 Same algorithm is obviously applicable for shutting down the camera because this functionality will improve efficiency with predictable results.
+Ordinary skills knows such substitution was obvious to try.

 Regarding to claim 4: